Borjabor/BlogWebsiteFlask/README.md

   	+ Users can comment on posts
   	+ Admins can also create, edit, and delete posts, as well as delete user comments
   	+ Maintainer can to the same as Admins, plus grant or revoke Admin status, and delete Users
-  	+ To create maintainer users run `flask create-maintainer` command in the terminal
+  	+ To create maintainer users run `flask create-maintainer` command in the terminal (or `flask --app main.py create-maintainer` for the full command)

 ## Installation